HumanNeuronLab/voxeloc/README.md

 Coordinates, Second Contact Coordinates.
 - New output format with time-stamped .mat file that cannot be overwritten.
-- MGRID copy saved in '*/elec_recon/final_output', along with erwin '.mat' file.
+- MGRID copy saved in '*/elec_recon/final_output', along with Voxeloc '.mat' file.
 - Log files and other text files automatically output from iELVis dykstraElecPjct.